doivglser/mindevenviro-fanciful/docs/README.md

   You can aprove to login in to your github.com account, or just hit enter.

-  Use "mde-setup" from the "mindevenviro-debian" folder, for a new install,
+  Use "mde-setup" from the "mindevenviro-fanciful" folder, for a new install,

   for an update AND OR, to upgrade the system.
 The apt-get